NYC Zeitgeist

 Home Owners and Apartment Dwellers Send Messages

 Many homeowners and apartment dwellers express themselves using their front yards, entranceways, and facades as canvases for expression.
 Given the convergence of Halloween and the 2024 election, some homeowners in the West Village were playful, welcoming skeletons, witches, and other creatures as de facto house guests, while others focused on the election.
-One brownstone owner was even hopeful about the Yankees chances in the 5th Game of the World Series later in the day.
+One brownstone owner was even hopeful about the Yankees’ chances in the 5th Game of the World Series later in the day.
 Down 3-1, I was not as hopeful.

 At least one homeowner revealed her anxiety over the election’s outcome, using the facade of her home to meld Halloween and politics: A woman’s hands held a cat, picking up on the theme of this year’s Village Halloween Parade, Cat Ladies Unite: Meow.
 We won’t know for a few days just how many and just how united J.D.
 Vance’s childless cat ladies are.

 Of course, the big hit was the Ghostbusters-themed $45 million single-family residence at 27 Christopher Street.
 People stopped in their tracks, including delivery drivers and Streets and Sanitation workers.
-Everyone snapped photographs of the Stay Puft Marshmallow Man on the rooftop, a 25-foot-wide spider web occupying the southeast corner of the building, and four-legged growling beasts standing on pedestals at street level.
+Everyone snapped photographs of the Stay-Puft Marshmallow Man on the rooftop, a 25-foot-wide spider web occupying the southeast corner of the building, and four-legged growling beasts standing on pedestals at street level.
 The world is unable to forget pop culture phenomena coming out of Hollywood.
 People repurpose the characters, symbols, and trademarks whenever the opportunity presents itself.
 Later that day, several Ghostbusters walked the parade route, alongside two Ghostbuster vehicles.

 Some Create Stickers to Easily Spread Messages

 Like many others, I order my business cards from Moo.com.
 In addition to business cards, Moo offers inexpensive customized stickers to order.
 50 shine-free 2.17” x 3.3” or 3” x 4” stickers for just $22.
-Some businesses use them to brand shipping boxes, but as too many light poles and police call boxes can attest, many people liberally deploy the stickers throughout the city, although I don’t know whether Moo.com is the source.
+Some businesses use them to brand shipping boxes, but as too many light poles and police call boxes can attest, many people liberally deploy the stickers throughout the city, although I don’t know whether Moo.com is the supplier.

-Like sidewalk stencils, I detest the stickers even though each one is a small sign carrying a message.
+As I feel about sidewalk stencils, I detest the stickers even though each one is a small sign carrying a message.
 Too often they simply serve as advertisements for the services and work produced by creative types.
 In many cases, the intended message is undecipherable, most likely directed to a small group in the know.
 An inside joke.

 Fans Memorializing Dead Celebrities

-Last year when I was in New York City for Halloween, the populace was dealing with the sudden, but not entirely unexpected death of Matthew Perry.
-Outside of the West Village apartment building at 90 Bedford Street where the fictional characters resided, hordes of fans and gawkers gathered in front of an ever-growing pile of flower bouquets and hand-scrawled sympathy cards.
+Last year when I was in New York City for Halloween, the populace was dealing with the sudden, but not entirely unexpected, death of Matthew Perry.
+Outside of the West Village apartment building at 90 Bedford Street where the fictional characters of “Friends” resided, hordes of fans and gawkers gathered in front of an ever-growing pile of flower bouquets and hand-scrawled sympathy cards.
 Traffic creeped slowly through the intersection.
 To Perry’s credit, Chandler Bing became a lifelong friend to many standing in the street.

 A year later, cutting through Washington Square Park, I discovered a similar memorial abutting the stone archway.
-The memorial for One Direction’s Liam Payne, who had fallen or jumped out of a window two weeks earlier, was a bit shopworn, but largely identical to the one commemorating Perry’s life.
-Same cellophane-encased bouquets, same heartfelt messages claiming that the author could have saved the star, and the same wax drippings, now hardened on the surrounding pavement and other mementos.
+The memorial for One Direction’s Liam Payne, who had fallen or jumped out of a window two weeks earlier, was a bit time-worn, but largely identical to the one commemorating Perry’s life.
+Same cellophane-encased bouquets, same heartfelt messages claiming that the author could have saved the star, and the same wax drippings, now hardened on the surrounding pavement, and other mementos.

 Celebrities serve as a diversion from otherwise mundane lives, creating dreams and fantasies.
-Or in the words of French philosopher Blaise Pascal,
+Or in the words of French philosopher Blaise Pascal:

 He who does not see the vanity of the world is himself very vain.
 Indeed who do not see it but youths who are absorbed in fame, diversion, and the thought of the future?
 But take away diversion, and you will see them dried up with weariness.
 They feel then their nothingness without knowing it; for it is indeed to be unhappy to be in insufferable sadness as soon as we are reduced to thinking of self and have no diversion.